rightjs/rightjs-home/docs/en/ui/lightbox.md

     Lightbox.show($('the-link'));

-Right Lightbox will automatically check the url address extension and if it is an image, then the reference will be handled like an image loading.
+Right Lightbox will automatically check the url address, if it is an image it will be shown as an image, if it's a link to a video stream it will build an embedded video object.
+And at the bottom it will try to load the content via an {Xhr} request and show.
 You don't need to do anything about it.

 And you don't need to do those things manually.
 In similarity to the [Lightbox 2](http://www.huddletogether.com/projects/lightbox2) project, you can set the attribute `rel="lightbox"` and Lightbox will automatically hook those links to be shown in the lightboxes.

-The roadtrips with the `rel="lightbox[roadtrip]"` attribute work too
+The road trips with the `rel="lightbox[roadtrip]"` attribute work too

-If you need to rescan the auto-discovery links manually, say after a page updates.
-You can call the `Lightbox.rescan()` method.
+You can change the markers in the `cssRule` and `roadtripRule` options (the list is below), and use any sort of markers you need, like say specific css-class or attribute.

+## Video Streams, :video

+This Lightbox implementation supports links to video streams.
+Basically there is nothing special about the actual links and all of them will be processed the same way as any other links.

+    <a href="http:/www.youtube.com/watch?v=VAfnbIrQTSk"
+       rel="lightbox">Funny Youtube video</a>

+Currently, Lightbox supports links to the following resources

+* YouTube
+* Google Video
+* Vimeo

 ## Options List, :options